lebsral/strawberry-r-via-spelling/README.md

 ## Qwen3-4B Migration

-- The project now uses the Qwen3-4B model, which supports both thinking and non-thinking modes.
+- The project now uses the Qwen3-4B model, which **must always be used in non-thinking mode (enable_thinking=False)**.
+Thinking mode is strictly prohibited by project policy and enforced in code.
+Any attempt to use thinking mode will raise an error.
 - **Tokenizer-only workflows are the default for all data preparation and token extraction tasks.**
 - The full model is only loaded for inference or evaluation, not for data prep.
 - Scripts and imports are enforced to follow the `src/` layout, and a Cursor rule prevents import errors (see `.cursor/rules/module_imports.mdc`).
 - Only the English token subset (~50k tokens) is used for all experiments.
-- Model configuration uses specific sampling parameters: Temperature=0.6, TopP=0.95, TopK=20, MinP=0 (for thinking mode).
+- Model configuration uses specific sampling parameters: Temperature=0.6, TopP=0.95, TopK=20, MinP=0 (for non-thinking mode).
 - All scripts, data, and evaluation are Qwen3-4B-specific.

 ## Task 14.1: Qwen3-4B Model Setup (Status: DONE)